ssmiller25/toolbox/README.md

 - As a DevOps Engineer, I need a quick "reference" for common configurations.
 Should be installed relatively quickly - leveraging either the operator framework, Helm Charts, or kustomize/kubectl as necessary.
   - Quick debugging
     - Spin up a variety of debugging pods (network tools, eBPL based toosl, etc)
-  - Common references for essential utilities in most K8S clusters (like [BKPR](https://github.com/vmware-archive/kube-prod-runtime), but...modern-ish)
+  - Common references for essential utilities in most K8S clusters (like [BKPR](https://github.com/vmware-archive/kube-prod-runtime), but...modern-ish) (or also like [Digital Ocean's Starter Kit](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers)
     - [Operator Lifecycle Manager](https://olm.operatorframework.io/) - only selectivily for complex reosureces
     - Monitoring Stack
       - Promtheus Operator (Metrics) (include alerts)